History of Addis Ababa: Post-Italian occupation (1941–1974)

-The Haile Selassie regime faced backlash—as evident of 1960 coup d'etat attempt—from various reactionary partisans.
-In 1965, Haile Selassie I University, later Addis Ababa University students marched chanting "Land to the Tiller" as a response of the imperial feudal system, culminating in series revolutionary protests across Addis Ababa, and ushering Marxist–Leninist momentum.
+The Haile Selassie regime faced backlash—as evident by a 1960 coup d'état attempt—from various reactionary partisans.
+In 1965, Haile Selassie I University, later Addis Ababa University, students marched chanting "Land to the Tiller" as a response of the imperial feudal system, culminating in a series of revolutionary protests across Addis Ababa, and ushering Marxist–Leninist momentum.
 In addition, the 1973 oil crisis heavily impacted the city.
 1,500 peasants in Addis Ababa marched to plead for food to be returned by police, and intellectual from Addis Ababa University forced the government to take a measure against the spreading famine, a report which Haile Selassie government denounced as "fabrication".
 Haile Selassie responded later "rich and poor have always existed and will, Why?
 Because there are those that work...and those that prefer to do nothing...Each individual is responsible for his misfortunes, his fate."
 Students around the city gathered to protest in February 1974, eventually Haile Selassie successfully deposed from office in 1974 by group of police officers.
 Later, the group named themselves Derg, officially "Provisional Military Administrative Council" (PMAC).